tkhq/docs/docs/FAQ.md

 ### Do you have any rate limits in place in your public API?

-Our public API currently limits users to a maximum of 20 requests per second.
+Our public API currently limits users to a maximum of 60 RPS (Requests Per Second).
 Specific headers are returned to indicate current quota:
-* `ratelimit-limit`: indicates the total quota (20)
+* `ratelimit-limit`: indicates the total quota (60)
 * `ratelimit-remaining`: indicates the current quota
 * `x-rate-limit-request-forwarded-for` and `x-rate-limit-request-remote-addr`: echo back your remote IP and forwarded-for IP for debugging purposes

 When rate limits are exceeded, an error with HTTP 429 is returned with the following message: `Too many requests.
 Please wait and try again in a few seconds`.

-This limit is on a **per IP address** basis: if you have multiple servers making requests to the turnkey API under a different IP address, each server is subject to the 20 RPS limit individually.
+This limit is on a **per IP address** basis: if you have multiple servers making requests to the turnkey API under a different IP address, each server is subject to the 60 RPS limit individually.

 Please get in touch with us (<help@turnkey.com>) if you need this limit adjusted for your use-case.